A Poem of More than Human, co-authored with the Sky over Fife

 holding tradition, memory, emotions, values and care.

-my research draws on feminist theory and neo-materialism
+my research draws on feminist theories and neo-materialism.

-and to acknowledge the agency of things, environments, and non-humans.
+and acknowledges the agency of things, environments, and non-humans.

 How might we design with what exceeds us?